 He was at Normandy on D-Day working as a ferryman, taking troops back and forth from the transport ships.

-As a Royal Marine Commando, Ken fought with the Allied forces that captured Caen.
-He later fought in the hard-slog of the North-West European campaign in an infantry role, and served with the forces which re-took Belgium.
+As a Royal Marine Commando, Ken fought with the Allied Forces that captured Caen.
+He later fought in the hard slog of the North-West European campaign in an infantry role, and served with the Allied Forces which retook Belgium.

 Today, Ken still builds warship models, having to start from scratch as every single piece needs to be painted before it's glued together.

 Friends and family often receive his models as gifts as he doesn’t have enough space to display every warship.
 Ken's memory is first rate, he can easily explain the make and model of each ship, how and when it operated and can answer very patiently any other questions that are asked of him.